agdang/modu/README.md

 # Building

-You can build modu on Windows using the Visual Studio 2017 project file provided in /vs .
+You can build modu on Windows a compiler of your choice.
+A Visual Studio 2017 project file is provided in /vs .

-If you use another compiler, you will have to point it to the SDL source and libraries located in /include and /lib .
+You will have to point whatever compiler you use to where your SDL /include and /lib folder is located.

 To build modu on linux you can use this command:
 * g++ -o bin/linux/x86_64/modu src/*.cpp -lSDL2